DexterLagan/provide-generator/README.md

 Generates a pretty provide form for Racket modules.

 <b>How to compile:</b>
-Compile to standalone binary using Racket 6.11 or newer.
+compile to standalone binary using Racket 6.11 or newer.

 <b>How to use:</b>
 1) Copy the contents of your module's source into the clipboard;